crowdfavorite/wp-cf-custom-image-sizes/README.txt

 ## Implementation

-This plugin is implemented by adding a filter to the `cf_custom_image_sizes` filter application.
+This plugin is implemented by adding a filter to the `cf_custom_image_sizes` filter executed during the 'init' action.
 The added filter could be coded either into another plugin or into the functions.php file in the theme.

+Use the "key", set for the size's name in the config (e.g., '`nifty_square_logo`'), to reference that custom size inside the theme.

 ## Dependencies